carpentries-incubator/python-packaging-publishing/_episodes/01-introduction.md

  - help your team use your code
  - clarify your thinking to do it in real time
  - multiscale: overview, details,
- - need to write the parts in natural language; but don't need to work on the infrastrcutre, tools can do that for you
+ - need to write the parts in natural language; but don't need to work on the infrastructure, tools can do that for you

 ## Why do good practices matter?

+Lots of things _can_ work and following "best" practices can take a lot of extra time.
+Why should we follow them and seek them?

-- Jupytercon talk on issues about the problems with notebooks
+- Jupytercon [talk](https://docs.google.com/presentation/d/1n2RlMdmv1p25Xy5thJUhkKGvjtV-dkAIsUXP-AL4ffI/preview?slide=id.g3d168d2fd3_0_130) on issues about the problems with notebooks
+  - hidden states
+  - more risk for beginners
+  - bad habits
+  - hinder reproducibility
 - automation tools are based on good practices: a little bit of good, helps fancy stuff be easy
+  - sphinx autodocs
+  -
-- exmples of finding good practices
+- examples of finding good practices

 {% include links.md %}